department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 - Ability to specify query parameters.
 - Ability to verify expected status codes.
 - Ability to verify response content by string comparison (contains/not contains)
-- Ability to include sensitive information, e.g. client key, in configuration.
+- Ability to include sensitive information via secret management, e.g. client key, in configuration.
 - Ability to specify frequency, time for down, alert frequency.

 ---